-Implementation of Soft Actor-Critic. arXiv:1812.05905.
+Implementation of REDQ. arXiv:2101.05982.

-- actor (torch.nn.Module) the actor network following the rules in BasePolicy. (s -> logits) - actor_optim (torch.optim.Optimizer) the optimizer for actor network. - critic1 (torch.nn.Module) the first critic network. (s, a -> Q(s, a)) - critic1_optim (torch.optim.Optimizer) the optimizer for the first critic network. - critic2 (torch.nn.Module) the second critic network. (s, a -> Q(s, a))
+- actor (torch.nn.Module) the actor network following the rules in BasePolicy. (s -> logits) - actor optim(torch.optim.Optimizer) the optimizer for actor network. - critics (torch.nn.Module) critic ensemble networks. - critics\optim (torch.optim.Optimizer) the optimizer for the critic networks. - ensemble\size (int) Number of sub-networks in the critic ensemble.
+Default to 10. - subset\size (int) Number of networks in the subset.
+Default to 2. - tau (float) param for soft update of the target network.
+Default to 0.005.

-- critic2_optim (torch.optim.Optimizer) the optimizer for the second critic network. - tau (float) param for soft update of the target network.
-Default to 0.005. - gamma (float) discount factor, in [0, 1].
-Default to 0.99. - torch.Tensor, torch.optim.Optimizer) or float alpha((float,)entropy regularization coefficient.
+- gamma (float) discount factor, in [0, 1].
+Default to 0.99. - torch.Tensor, torch.optim.Optimizer) or float alpha ((float,) entropy regularization coefficient.
 Default to 0.2.
-If a tuple (target_entropy, log_alpha, alpha_optim) is provided, then alpha is automatically tuned. - reward_normalization (bool) normalize the reward to Normal(0, 1).
-Default to False. - exploration_noise (BaseNoise) add a noise to action for exploration.
+If a tuple (target\entropy, log\alpha, alpha\optim) is provided, then alpha is automatically tuned. - reward\normalization (bool) normalize the reward to Normal(0, 1).
+Default to False. - actor delay (int) Number of critic updates before an actor update.
+Default to 20. - exploration\noise (BaseNoise) add a noise to action for exploration.
 Default to None.
-This is useful when solving hard-exploration problem. - deterministic_eval (bool) whether to use deterministic action (mean of Gaussian policy) instead of stochastic action sampled by the policy.
-Default to True. - action_scaling (bool) whether to map actions from range [-1, 1] to range [action_spaces.low, action_spaces.high].
-Default to True. - action_bound_method (str) method to bound action to range [-1, 1], can be either "clip" (for simply clipping the action) or empty string for no bounding.
-Default to "clip". - action_space (Optional[gym.Space]) env's action space, mandatory if you want to use option "action_scaling" or "action_bound_method".
-Default to None. - lr_scheduler a learning rate scheduler that adjusts the learning rate in optimizer in each policy.update().
-Default to None (no lr_scheduler).
+This is useful when solving hard-exploration problem. - deterministic\eval (bool) whether to use deterministic action (mean of Gaussian policy) instead of stochastic action sampled by the policy.
+Default to True. - target\mode (str) methods to integrate critic values in the subset, currently support minimum and average.
+Default to min. - action\scaling (bool) whether to map actions from range [-1, 1] to range [action\spaces.low, action\spaces.high].
+Default to True. - action\bound\method (str) method to bound action to range [-1, 1], can be either "clip" (for simply clipping the action) or empty string for no bounding.
+Default to "clip". - action\space (Optional[gym.Space]) env's action space, mandatory if you want to use option "action\scaling" or "action\bound\method".
+Default to None.

-train (mode: bool = True) \rightarrow tianshou.policy.modelfree.sac.SACPolicy Set the module in training mode, except for the target network.
+train (mode: bool = True) $\rightarrow$ tianshou.policy.modelfree.redq.REDQPolicy Set the module in training mode, except for the target network.